wp-plugins/contact-form-builder/readme.txt

 *   Possibility to change the form layout using the corresponding section.
 *   Preview possibility for each form at the Manager Section.
 *   Possibility to create required fields.
+*   Support for displaying custom text after hitting submit button, as well as redirection to a custom page

 Upgrade to [WordPress Contact Form Builder](http://web-dorado.com/products/wordpress-contact-form-builder.html) to add features: